noka0206/PlayStore-in-Windows-11/README.md

-Download ZIP from Releases and extract it. and run install.ps1 as powershell. and open WSA and click open files and wait until it downloads Play Store. enjoy!
+Download ZIP from Releases and extract it. and run install.ps1 as powershell. wait until Play Store appears. enjoy!